jean-pierreBoth/annembed/README.md

     - a Diffusion Maps implementation.

 ## *Future work*

-The crate will provide a single-linkage hierarchical clustering function and an implementation of the Mapper algorithm using the C++ **Ripser** module from U. Bauer.
+The crate will provide a link to Ripserer.jl, the Julia implementation of the C++ **Ripser** module from U. Bauer.

 ## Building